Glenn-HS-Robotics/GHS-Robotics-Code/README.md

 ### Enhancements
 * Fixes a problem with Blocks: if the user closes a Block's warning balloon, it will still be closed next time the project is opened in the Blocks editor.
 * In the Blocks editor, an alert concerning missing hardware devices is not shown if all the Blocks that use the missing hardware devices are disabled.
-* Adds Blocks to support comparing property values CRServo.Direction, DCMotor.Direction, DCMotor.Mode, DCMotor.ZeroPowerBehavior, DigitalChannel.Mode, GyroSensor.HeadingMode, IrSeekerSensor.Mode, and Servo.Direction, to the corresponding enum Block.
+* Adds Blocks to support comparing property values CRServo.Direction, DcMotorSimple.Direction, DCMotor.Mode, DCMotor.ZeroPowerBehavior, DigitalChannel.Mode, GyroSensor.HeadingMode, IrSeekerSensor.Mode, and Servo.Direction, to the corresponding enum Block.
 * Improves OnBotJava auto-import to correctly import classes when used in certain situations.
 * Improves OnBotJava autocomplete to provide better completion options in most cases.
   * This fixes an issue where autocomplete would fail if a method with two or more formal parameters was defined.